Naturalization of the spouse

 5. Co-naturalization of children

-Minor children of a foreign spouse or registered partner can be naturalized under simplified conditions.
-The requirements for prior residence periods are lower, especially if this ensures the legal family unity.
+Minor children of a foreign spouse or registered partner can also be naturalized under simplified conditions.
+The requirements regarding prior residence are less stringent, particularly if this ensures the legal family unit.

 6. Death or divorce of spouse

-Even after a divorce or the death of a German spouse or registered life partner, simplified naturalization can take place under certain conditions:
+Even after a divorce or the death of a German spouse or registered partner, simplified naturalization can be granted under certain conditions:

-• If the application is made after a divorce and the applicant has been granted custody of a common child with German citizenship.
+If the application is filed after a divorce and the applicant has been granted custody of a child with German citizenship.

-In this case, however, there may be difficulties in obtaining documents.
-One of our lawyers will be happy to advise you on the problem of naturalization after the death or divorce of a foreigner.
+In this case, however, obtaining documents may be difficult.
+One of our attorneys will be happy to advise you on the issue of naturalization after the death or divorce of a foreign citizen.

 7. FAQ Naturalization Spouses